rostok/FlashPunk/README.markdown

-﻿CHANGES
+CHANGES
 =======
+My custom version with:
+* looping sounds
-My custom version with looping sounds and some extra drawing and sprite functions.
+* some extra drawing and sprite functions
+* sprites defined by geometry (vertices, UV data) and texture and rendered with Context3D

 ABOUT
 =====